Affordable & Free Homeschool Curriculum

 Of course, one major difference between homeschooled and public school families is the upfront cost of purchasing a curriculum for your children.
 Certainly, most families are on a strict budget, and the cost of a year’s worth of typical books and supplies, especially if multiple children are in different grades, can seem impossible.
 However, we’re here to show you that homeschooling doesn’t have to cost much at all!

 While there are online private schools and some homeschool curricula with giant price tags, those aren’t the only options.
-Did you know some homeschool curriculums are free?
+Did you know some homeschool curricula are free?
 Indeed, though these may require a bit more effort on your part, there are certainly ways that enable you to have the freedom of homeschooling in a way that works for your family.
 And, in particular, without breaking the bank!

-Start here with these suggestions.
+Start here with these high-quality suggestions.

 • Easy Peasy All-in-One Homeschool: This is a complete K-12, online, and free Christian homeschool curriculum in the Charlotte Mason style.
 Students can complete many assignments online.
 And some you need to print.
 This program also includes lesson plans.
 This is a wonderful budget-friendly solution for homeschooling families, and very simple to start homeschooling.

-• AmblesideOnline: This is another completely online, faith-based option in the Charlotte Mason style.
+• Ambleside Online: This is another completely online, faith-based option in the Charlotte Mason style.
 Their curriculum seeks to prepare “children for a life of rich relationships with God, humanity, and the natural world.”Free and Affordable Homeschool Curriculum

 • Khan AcademyThey are a nonprofit that works to provide top-notch education to any and every student.
 This is also a great supplement if you choose a different curriculum.